aleks-o/WFS/README.md

 a failover is committed.
 Based on the interval used in the previous example, a failover will take about a minute after the connection has gone bad.
 By changing the values, you can switch faster or slower.

+THRESHOLD_PACKETS_LOSS=20

+Threshold (in %) above which the target check will treat as fail.

 COOLDOWNDELAY=120